 The university has a relatively smaller endowment fund.
 But, its connectivity to Vancouver, Burnaby, and Surrey gives it much-needed proximity with esteemed employers in British Columbia.

-Top Programs at SFU
+Top Programs at the Simon Fraser University (SFU)

 Along with the physiology and health sciences programs, Simon Fraser has industry-revered programs focusing on accounting, economics, and arts.
 Their Faculty of Health Sciences offers one of Canada’s most comprehensive and integrated health sciences programs.
 Researchers and students from a broad spectrum of disciplines work together to study health and disease at SFU.
 They also have an outstanding curriculum of Arts and Social Science.
 The faculty is home to a range of highly ranked programs across 16 departments and schools, as well as a language institute.